Shreyas-Chinnu/Nyra/README.md

 1.General Greetings:

-  "Hello" / "Hey"
+  "Hello" / "Hey",
-  "Who are you?"
+  "Who are you?",
-  "What is your purpose?"
+  "What is your purpose?".

 2. Open Websites:

-  "Open YouTube"
+  "Open YouTube",
-  "Open Google"
+  "Open Google",
-  "Open Facebook"
+  "Open Facebook",
-  "Open Instagram"
+  "Open Instagram",
-  "Open WhatsApp"
+  "Open WhatsApp",
-  "Open LinkedIn"
+  "Open LinkedIn",
-  "Open GitHub"
+  "Open GitHub".

 3. Information About Nyra:

-  "What is your name?"
+  "What is your name?",
-  "Who is your creator?"
+  "Who is your creator?",
-  "What is your version?"
+  "What is your version?",
-  "When were you created?"
+  "When were you created?",
-  "What is your language?"
+  "What is your language?",
-  "What is your operating system?"
+  "What is your operating system?".

 4. Fun and Casual Interactions:

-  "Do you like singing?"
+  "Do you like singing?",
-  "Do you like music?"
+  "Do you like music?",
-  "Motivate me!"
+  "Motivate me!",
-  "Can you help me with my studies?"
+  "Can you help me with my studies?",
-  "Can you help me with my career guidance?"
+  "Can you help me with my career guidance?".

 5. Time and Date Queries:

-  "What time is it?"
+  "What time is it?",
-  "What month are we in now?"
+  "What month are we in now?",
-  "What is today’s date?"
+  "What is today’s date?",
-  "What day is today?"
+  "What day is today?".

 6. Unique Commands:

-  "How do I connect with your creator?"
+  "How do I connect with your creator?",
-  "How do I collaborate with your developer?"
+  "How do I collaborate with your developer?",
   "This is what I found on the internet regarding [message]."

 💻 How Nyra Works